monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

 The cell is separated from solution by a gas permeable membrane that allows :math:`O_2` to pass through.
 The concentration of :math:`O_2` in the cell is kept very low by reduction to :math:`H_2O`.
 The rate at which oxygen diffuses through the gas permeable membrane is proportional to the difference in oxygen concentration across the membrane.
 The concentration of oxygen in the cell is :math:`\mathrm{\approx}0` and thus the rate at which oxygen diffuses through the membrane is proportional to the oxygen concentration in the solution.

 Oxygen is reduced to water at a silver (Ag) cathode of the probe.
-Oxygen reduction produces a current that is measured by the meter.
+Oxygen reduction produces a current that is converted to a voltage that is measured by ProCoDA.

 Calibration
 -----------

 :ref:`Calibrate the dissolved oxygen probe <heading_ProCoDA_Dissolved_Oxygen>` after you have assembled the apparatus.
+You can use the apparatus to produce the required zero and saturated oxygen concentrations.

 .. _heading_Gas_Transfer_Experimental_Methods: